Gogo1951/WideQuestLogPlus/README.md

 <h4>Features</h4>

 - A dual-pane quest log that doubles the width of the original quest log
-- Full quest list in the left-pane with quest details relocaated to the right pane
+- Full quest list in the left-pane with quest details relocated to the right pane
 - Custom textures added to maintain the look and feel of the original interface
 - Quest levels added to the quest titles in the quest list (left-pane)
 - Quest ids added to the quest title in the quest details (right-pane)